yiisoft/yii2-httpclient/UPGRADE.md

 Upgrade from yii2-httpclient 2.0.6
 ----------------------------------

+* Version constraint for "yiisoft/yii2" package has been raised to "~2.1.0".
+Make sure your code matches this version of the Yii framework.

 * Classes `Request` and `Response` have been updated to match interfaces `Psr\Http\Message\RequestInterface` and `Psr\Http\Message\ResponseInterface` accordingly.
 Make sure you use their methods and properties correctly.